-Exterior Cladding (Wood, Masonry, Metal)
+Exterior Wall Materials (Wood, Masonry, Metal)

-Recommended: Identifying, maintaining and preserving historic cladding materials.
-If cladding is deteriorated beyond repair, installing new cladding material to match the historic material.
-Alternative or modern cladding materials (i.e., aluminum, hardy board, fiber cement board, vinyl) are only used as secondary materials, on new construction, or if historic cladding materials are too deteriorated to repair or patch with in-kind materials.
+Recommended: Identifying, maintaining and preserving historic wall materials.
+If wall material is deteriorated beyond repair, installing new material to match the historic material.
+Alternative or modern materials are only used as secondary materials, on new construction, or if historic materials are too deteriorated to repair or patch with in-kind materials.

-Acceptable: When maintenance, repair, or in-kind replacement of the existing historic cladding material is not feasible, using a modern cladding material may be considered.
-It is recommended that the new material be installed atop the existing cladding rather than removing the historic cladding, and that the installation method is done in a manner where, in the future, the modern cladding material could be removed, and the historic cladding underneath could be restored.
+Acceptable: When maintenance, repair, or in-kind replacement of the existing historic wall material is not feasible, using a modern wall material may be considered.
+It is recommended that the new material be installed atop the existing wall material rather than removing the historic material, and that the installation method is done in a manner where, in the future, the modern cladding material could be removed, and the historic material underneath could be restored.

 Not Recommended: Cleaning cladding with abrasive methods such as high-PSI pressure washing, or media (sand, silicates, etc.) blasting is prohibited.
-Unnecessarily replacing historic cladding or trim with modern materials which contributes to a loss of historic fabric and negatively impacts the integrity of a historic resource.
+Unnecessarily replacing historic wall material or trim with modern materials which contributes to a loss of historic fabric and negatively impacts the integrity of a historic resource.
 Applying stucco or parge to masonry not historically covered in these materials.

 Preservation of historic storefront elements such as the recessed entry and leaded glass transoms is recommended.
-Central Business Historic District, City of Birmingham, photo by KDG, 2022
+Central Business Historic District, City of Birmingham, photo by KDG, 2022.

-Historic exterior cladding is often embellished with decoration and lends character to historic commercial areas.
-Central Business Historic District, City of Birmingham, photo by KDG, 2022
+Historic exterior wall materials are often embellished with decoration and lends character to historic commercial areas.
+Central Business Historic District, City of Birmingham, photo by KDG, 2022.